 The academy also has a valuable collection of plans and drawings, including those of Prado architect Juan de Villanueva, and rare books.
-In the same building is the Calcografía Nacional, a similarly priceless collection and archive of engraving and fine printing, which has many of the original plates for the great etching series of Goya.
+In the same building is the Calcografía Nacional, one of the most important collections of engravings in the world with plates by some of Spain's greatest painters, among which are the original plates for Goya's series of engravings, considered to be masterpieces in the history of engraving.